AiswaryaPM98/Portfolio/README.md

 ### Zepto Inventory Analysis

+Zepto Inventory Analysis refers to reviewing and evaluating the stock data of Zepto (a quick-commerce grocery delivery platform) to ensure the right products are available at the right time, in the right quantity.
+The goal is to reduce stockouts, avoid excess inventory, and improve overall operational efficiency.

+Key points in Zepto Inventory Analysis:

+Product Availability: Checking which items are in stock, low stock, or out of stock across dark stores.
+Demand Patterns: Understanding which products sell fast, which are slow-moving, and identifying seasonal or daily demand trends.
+Stock Accuracy: Ensuring the inventory in the system matches the actual warehouse stock (important for quick deliveries).
+Price & Margin Check: Verifying MRP, selling price and discounts for each product.
+Duplicate or Incorrect Entries: Fixing cases where products appear multiple times or have wrong prices/quantities.

 To Create a new table named Zepto  with columns as sku id(stock keeping unit), Name, Category, MRP, Discount Percentage, Avaliable Quantity, Discounted Selling Price, Weight in Gms, Out of Stock and Quantity.